Accessibility Statement

 Compliance status

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard.

 Non-accessible content

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the non-compliances listed below.

 Content that is not within the scope of the accessibility regulations

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
+We are currently working on fixing these essential documents or replacing them with accessible html web pages.

-We will make sure that these, and any new documents we publish, will meet accessibility standards.
+Any new PDFs or Word documents we publish will meet accessibility standards.

 Improvements